Vladimir-csp/xdg-terminal-exec/README.md

 Although in this case it is recommended to use `--` if the terminal handles it correctly.

-### \[X-\]ExecArg Transition Exception

-Before and during initial adoption phase of this Specification, implementations are allowed to not require `[X-]ExecArg=` key's existence in Desktop Entries and rely only on `TerminalEmulator` category.
-Execution argument can be defaulted to `-e`, or determined by implementation-specific means, like a list of defaults for known terminals.

 ### Additional argument keys

 Implementations should expect these keys prefixed with `X-` while the